Call Now — 214-396-5309

 Scope Coverage

-• Site and utility coordination
+• Site and utility coordination including City of Dallas Development Services permit coordination

-• Core and shell construction
+• Core and shell construction for Class A office, retail, mixed-use, and operational facilities

-• Interior build-out and common area finishes
+• Interior build-out and common area finishes coordinated against leasing timelines

-• Life safety systems installation
+• Life safety systems including fire alarm, suppression, and stair pressurization

-• Accessibility and code compliance coordination
+• Accessibility and ADA code compliance coordination with inspection-ready documentation

-• Final inspections and closeout packages
+• Final inspections, certificate of occupancy, and closeout package delivery

 Ready to Build?